 Net Promoter Score has been one of the most popular since its inception from Fred Reichheld and Bain & Co.
 The score is a determinant of business growth based on the loyalty of customers and advocacy.

-NPS surveys are design first by asking the ultimate questions “How likely are you to recommend [Company] to a friend or colleague?” and ask the customer to respond on a scale of 0 to 10.
+NPS surveys are designed first by asking the ultimate question “How likely are you to recommend [Company] to a friend or colleague?” and asking the customer to respond on a scale of 0 to 10.

-This allows the respondents to be segmented into the dectractors (0-6), neutral (7-8) and promoters (9-10).
-The Net Pormoter Score is calculated as the percentage of Promoters less the percentage of Detractors and is expressed as a percentage score.
+This allows the respondents to be segmented into detractors (0-6), neutral (7-8) and promoters (9-10).
+The Net Promoter Score is calculated as the percentage of Promoters less the percentage of Detractors and is expressed as a percentage score.
 The higher the number the better.

-Customer Satisfaction Score is the methodology in measuring satisfaction directly.
+The Customer Satisfaction Score is the methodology for measuring satisfaction directly.
 Whereas NPS and CES are measuring advocacy and loyalty respectively.
-CSAT can be a comprehensive yet simple way to measure specific transactions, episodes and overall relationship to the brand.
-However, unlike NPS, it cannot be used as a predictor of revenue growth, but as a way to highlight to future potential clients as positive rating or review.
+CSAT can be a comprehensive yet simple way to measure specific transactions, episodes and overall relationships with the brand.
+However, unlike NPS, it cannot be used as a predictor of revenue growth, but as a way to highlight to future potential clients a positive rating or review.

-The questions of a CSAT survey is based on the likely outcome you’re looking for with a rating system that scales often from:
+The questions of a CSAT survey are based on the likely outcome you’re looking for with a rating system that scales often from:

 - Highly Satisfied